enpjp/utils.template.package.creator/README.md

 ## Development Area

-Files under the heirarchy inst > dev > <packacke.name>.inst.dev are not included in builds and git.
-You can intiate a development git repository under this heireachy.
+Files under the hierarchy inst > dev > <package.name>.inst.dev are not included in builds and git.
+You can intiate a development git repository under this hierarchy reachy.
 This is not currently supported in the desktop version of git.
-However, if you nanigate to this location in the command line and use:
+However, if you navigate to this location in the command line and use:

     git init